andyjgao/andyjgao/content/blog/the-compound-effect.md

 Darren Hardy describes it best in his book _The Compound Effect_ when he states that the compound effect strategy is doing seemingly insignificant actions consistently.

-Hardy describes in his book two people who start at the same weight.
-One person increases his daily caloric intake by 125 calories, and the other decreasing 125 calories.
-While insignificant at first, after 2.5 years, one becomes fat while the other becomes skinny.
+Hardy references two people who start at the same weight.
+One person increases his daily caloric intake by 125 calories, and the other decreases it by 125 calories.
+Although insignificant at first, after 2.5 years, one becomes fat while the other becomes skinny.

 So how do you effectively implement the compound strategy?